Last Updated on April 4, 2022 by Grow with Bovees

-Milorganite fertilizer is a unique, organic fertilizer that is, believe it or not, the byproduct of a sewage treatment plant operated by the Milwaukee Metropolitan Sewerage District.
-The plant takes wastewater, separates the clean water, and puts it back in Lake Michigan.
-What’s left is what makes Milorganite Fertilizer.
+Milorganite is a slow releasing fertilizer which is a unique, organic fertilizer that is, believe it or not, the byproduct of a sewage treatment plant operated by the Milwaukee Metropolitan Sewerage District.

 The Mysterious Contents of Milorganite

-Using a waste product makes Milorganite an organic fertilizer that’s sustainable for the environment.
+Using a waste product makes Milorganite an organic slow release fertilizer that’s filled with nutrients and sustainable for the environment.
 Milorganite is an excellent use of waste material and a revolutionary idea.

 Milorganite Application Schedule: How Much and How Often?